 Send our staff your questions if you want to learn more about our Animal Care projects or receive further details by email.

 Do you offer free animal volunteer programmes abroad?

 We aren’t able to offer free animal volunteer programmes abroad.
 This is because we run several of our own centres and initiatives (such as Taricaya and Wild at Tuli) without relying on other sources of funding, and we offer a high level of support to our volunteers at the same time.
 We also have a comprehensive animal welfare policy in place to guide our volunteers and ensure the safety of the wildlife and animals we work with.

 - A full project, with everything you need to do the work

 If you’re looking for cheap animal volunteering abroad, we can recommend ways to make the experience more affordable for you.
 Read our fundraising advice, and search through our scholarships and bursaries listings.
 If you’re able to secure funding through a scholarship or bursary, you’ll be able to use it for a Projects Abroad programme, as we’re an official organisation.

 How do I get involved in helping animals overseas?

 Our animal conservation volunteer opportunities are open to anyone aged 16 and older.
-While some of our programmes have requirements - for example, you need to speak some Spanish to join our Equine Therapy Project in Argentina - most are open to people of all backgrounds and skills.
+Most are open to people of all backgrounds and skills.
 If a project has requirements, we’ll state it clearly on the project information page.